saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/testcafe.md

 ### `projectPath`

-__Description__: Absolute path to the test directory and related test files
+__Description__: Absolute path to the test directory and related test files.

 __Type__: *string*